golemfactory/golem-docs/docs/Ncreators/javascript/examples/tasks.md

 })();

 ```
-The method `map()` accepts an array that defines the total number of tasks to be executed and may contain the data used to define a tasks.
+The method `map()` accepts an array that defines the total number of tasks to be executed and may contain the data used to define a task.
-In the example we have an array of 5 elements `[1, 2, 3, 4, 5]` and we use these values within task function to define task details.
-For each task another element from data array is passed as `item` and then used to customise argument for the `echo` command.
+In the example we have an array of 5 elements `[1, 2, 3, 4, 5]` and we use these values within the task function to define task steps.
+For each task another element from the `data` array is passed as an `item` and then used to customize argument for the `echo` command.

-Note that result of the executor `map()` is an asynchronous iterable object with each element accessible with the `for await` statement.
+Note that the result of the executor `map()` is an asynchronous iterable object with each element accessible with the `for await` statement.

 ![Multiple run map](/assets/map_log.png)

-In the output logs you can see some interesting features:
+In the output logs you can have some interesting observations:

-First provider `sharkoon_379_6` was engaged first.
-When he finished his first task he was apparently still the only available provider and he received another tasks to execute.
+The provider `sharkoon_379_6` was engaged first.
+When he had finished his first task he was apparently still the only available provider and he received nother tasks to execute.
 In the meantime other providers were successfully engaged and the next tasks were dispatched to them.

-Note that even if provider `sharkoon_379_8` was engaged before provider `10hx4r2_2.h`, the latter completed its task before the former.
-In the network different nodes offer different performance.
+Note that even though provider `sharkoon_379_8` was engaged before provider `10hx4r2_2.h`, the latter completed its task before the former.
+In the network different nodes offer varying performance.

-### Running multiple tasks in parallel using forEach() method
+### Running multiple tasks in parallel using the forEach() method

 If you do not need an object to facilitate processing results of all the tasks, you can use another method that can also execute tasks in parallel.
-Even if `forEach()` method does not return object to iterate through the result, you can still access the result object for each command within task function.
+Even if the `forEach()` method does not return an object to iterate through, you can still access the result object for each command within the task function.

 ```js
 import { TaskExecutor } from "yajsapi";